Promote and encourage development of an agriculture industry in Alaska.

-Analysis of results and challenges: In FY2019, we got receipt authority for the Alaska Grown program and slowly began a process to sell merchandise and transition non-profit farm organization out of inventory stock of merchandise to begin drafting regulations for the program.
+Analysis of results and challenges: In FY2019, authority was received for the Alaska Grown program and the department slowly began a process to sell merchandise and transition non-profit farm organization out of inventory stock of merchandise to begin drafting regulations for the program.
 By December, 2018 the market services team completed an extensive clean-up of the Alaska Grown membership and renewed all active members for a total of 478 active members in FY2019 selling $2,537 in marketing materials.
 In the process membership was simplified, streamlined, and divided into three categories; producers, associates, and supporters.
 Moving forward the program will be easier to manage, set up for a fee-based system to be cost neutral to the state, and performance based.
-We also began participating in international agricultural trade activities via our role in the Western US Agricultural Trade Association (WUSATA).
-This represents the first activity we hosted and estimates on the activities anticipated sales based off preliminary evaluation by companies that attended.
+The department also began participating in international agricultural trade activities via the department's role in the Western US Agricultural Trade Association.
+FY2020 data is still being collected and will be available the first quarter of calendar year 2021.

 Target #2: Administer federal grant awards to enhance the agriculture industry.

 Analysis of results and challenges: Division of Agriculture is the recipient of many federal grant awards some of which are competitively applied for, some are state block grants, and some are grants in which we are partners with other entities.
 This funding represents funds that were awarded in FY2019 but may cross over multiple years and will not be reported in future fiscal years, just the year of initial award.
-In this funding amount we capture the USDA funded Technical Assistance for Specialty Crop grant (market access to international markets for peonies), Country of Origin Labeling program, Agrilogic and Crop Risk management, and Specialty Crop Block Grants and Food Security Micro Grants.
-Some of the grants are awarded as part of a funding partnership and some as a memorandum of understanding with USDA for us to do work on their behalf.
+Included in this funding amount is the USDA funded Technical Assistance for Specialty Crop grant (market access to international markets for peonies), Country of Origin Labeling program, Agrilogic and Crop Risk management, and Specialty Crop Block Grants and Food Security Micro Grants.
+Some of the grants are awarded as part of a funding partnership and some as a memorandum of understanding with USDA for the department to do work on their behalf.

 |A2: Core Service - Inspection and regulatory programs.|